 NFI’s program always strives to create a safe and respectful community filled with people who energetically pursue positive outcomes for the youth we serve.
 We believe that with hard work, inspiration, and lots of encouragement and support, clients can achieve permanent and lasting change.
 We are dedicated to helping these youth learn new behaviors and master new life skills.
 The program also works conscientiously to ensure that client development is both measurable and specific to individual client needs.

-For more information contact: Lucy Moore, Program Director
+For more information contact: Lucy Underhill, Program Director

 Summit View – Bangor, ME

 Located in a quiet neighborhood in Bangor, Maine, Summit View is a six-bed facility licensed for ages 10-21.
 Typically referrals for the program were older adolescents that have a variety of psycho-social and mental health needs.
 Our youth are referred for a variety of needs.
 Our age range averages between the ages of 12 and 19.
 Youth referred present with differing developmental levels and diverse mental health needs in addition to needing basic living skills.
 With youth challenged with diverse emotional and behavioral needs, we create treatment plans and interventions that are personalized to meet the changing needs of our clients. youth and families actively participate in their treatment plan process and are encouraged to be actively involved in the group milieu treatment.
 Family reunification is a primary focus of treatment and staff and families work together to create safe discharge plans in a timely manner.